MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 <!-- ---
 lab:
-    title: 'Exercise - Implement Spec-Driven Development with GitHub Spec Kit'
+    title: 'Exercise - Implement a product feature using GitHub Spec Kit'
-    description: 'Learn how to ???'
+    description: 'Learn how to implement a spec-driven development process using GitHub Spec Kit and GitHub Copilot in Visual Studio Code.'
 --- -->

-# Implement Spec-Driven Development with GitHub Spec Kit
+# Implement a product feature using GitHub Spec Kit

-GitHub Spec Kit is a tool that helps developers implement spec-driven development (SDD) using AI coding assistants like GitHub Copilot.
+GitHub Spec Kit is an open-source toolkit that enables Spec-Driven Development (SSD) by integrating specifications with AI coding assistants like GitHub Copilot.

-In this exercise, you learn how to set up a Spec Kit development environment, create specifications, plans, and tasks, and implement a product feature using GitHub Copilot.
+In this exercise, you learn how to set up a GitHub Spec Kit development environment, create constitutions, specifications, plans, and tasks, and then implement a product feature using GitHub Copilot.

 This exercise should take approximately **50** minutes to complete.